This plant is available only in the spring

 Middleton says that it is the large leaves of SL411 that seem to connect it to S. squalens.

 SL411 is a long-blooming, high-altitude sage that grows rapidly and easily in full sun to partial shade with rich but well-drained soil.
-It is a water-loving tender perennial that tolerates heat.
+It is a water-loving tender perennial.
 Hummingbirds enjoy its nectar.

 (Love and Wishes Sage) Deep purple calyxes support the magenta-purple, tubular blossoms of Salvia x 'Love and Wishes'.
 They contrast handsomely with dark stems and mid-green foliage.